What is Click-Through Rate?

 - Total Impressions → Number of Times the Ad (or Link) is Shown

-The CTR on each ad is tracked to perform side-by-side comparisons to other ads, which helps establish which ad the target market is most receptive to.
+The click-through rate (CTR) on each marketing ad is often tracked to perform side-by-side comparisons to other ads run in the past, which helps establish which type of ad campaigns the target market is most receptive to.

 A high CTR ad implies that users were intrigued by the content of the ad (and thus clicked on it).